hirura/rubyang/README.md

 ## Usage

+### Core

+You can use Rubyang as yang database or as server

-Add this line to head of your code:
+To use rubyang as database, add this line to head of your code:

 ```ruby
 require 'rubyang'